Boys' Lockdown: Development

-Boys Lockdown is the brainchild of Bit By Bit Development Company (Ticket2Me) Founder and Executive Producer Darwin Mariano who was inspired to create his own BL series after the success of 2gether: The Series.
+Boys Lockdown is the project of Bit By Bit Development Company (Ticket2Me) Founder and Executive Producer Darwin Mariano who was inspired to create his own BL series after the success of 2gether: The series.
 He assembled a creative team in April 2020 to persuade Director Jade Castro to onboard and six months later, the first episode premiered.

 He also shared that the Boy's Love genre helped him find happiness during what was a terrible time for his family and the rest of the world.

 On November 12 due to Typhoon Ulysses that hit Metro Manila and many parts of Luzon, many in the post production team have been without power/internet the night before.
 Boys' Lockdown Executive Producer and Ticket2Me Founder-CEO Atty.
 Darwin Mariano decided to move Episode 5 release to November 19 to ensure his team can attend to their loved ones and stay safe as they complete their work for the episode.
 On the same day, Mariano organized a live YouTube broadcast for Bangon Luzon (Typhoon Relief) to call for donations to help those affected by the typhoons.